MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/segment-query-definition.md

 EXCEPT
 SEGMENT(SegmentOnProfilesWithMembership)`

-9. Segment all contacts that have unsubscribed in the last 1 month
+9. Segment all contacts that have unsubscribed in the last 1 month.

 `PROFILE(Subscription)
     .TRAVERSE(InSubscription, FILTER(DATEDIFF(month, SubscriptionEndDate, DATETIMEUTCNOW()) 1))`